-Despite its small size, it’s a rich source of antioxidants and contains a range of vitamins and plant compounds that could benefit your health.
+Passion fruit is a nutritious tropical fruit that is gaining popularity.
+Despite its small size, it’s rich in antioxidants, fiber, vitamins, and other plant compounds that could benefit your health.

+Passion fruit is the fruit of the Passiflora vine, a type of passion flower.
 It has a tough outer rind and juicy, seed-filled center.

 A single purple passion fruit contains (

 - Calories: 17

 - Vitamin C: 9% of the Daily Value (DV)

 - Vitamin A: 8% of the DV

 Though this may not seem like much, keep in mind that these are the values for a single, small fruit that has only 17 calories.
 Calorie for calorie, it’s a good source of fiber, vitamin C, and vitamin A.

 It’s also rich in beneficial plant compounds, including carotenoids and polyphenols.